Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

-To determine whether you are infected with the hepatitis C virus (HCV), your health care provider will ask questions about your health.
-He or she may also try to figure out how long you have been infected with HCV.
-This may involve questions that seem personal.
+To find out whether you are infected with the hepatitis C virus, your healthcare provider will ask questions about your health.
+He or she may also try to figure out how long you have been infected with hepatitis C. This may involve questions that seem personal.
 It’s important to answer honestly.
 You should also mention any symptoms that concern you.
-To test for HCV, a small sample of your blood is taken.
+To test for hepatitis C, your blood is taken.
 A physical exam and certain tests help check for liver damage.

-Blood tests look for substances in your blood that are linked to hepatitis C. These include:
+The CDC recommends that all people born between 1945 and 1965 get tested for hepatitis C. Blood tests look for substances in your blood that are linked to hepatitis C. These include:

-During an exam, your health care provider may feel your abdomen to see if your liver is swollen or painful.
+During an exam, your healthcare provider may feel your abdomen to see if your liver is swollen or painful.
 Tests may also be done to check your liver for damage.
 These tests include:

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR